gumyr/build123d/docs/advantages.rst

 Selectors replaced by Lists
 ===========================
-String based selectors have been replaced with standard python filters and sorting which opens up the fully functionality of python list functionality.
+String based selectors have been replaced with standard python filters and sorting which opens up the full functionality of python lists.
 To aid the user, common operations have been optimized as shown here along with a fully custom selection:

 .. code-block:: python